vickymmcd/ExercisesInC/homeworks/homework03.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+6 bits are needed to specify a letter because 2^6 > 33 and a given number of bits, b, can specify 2^b different values.
+Unfortunately, 5 bits can specify only 32 values, and since there are 33 letters in the Georgian alphabet, you will need the 6th bit to specify 33 different letter values.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+2^32 = 4294967296 different characters can be represented with 32 bits.

 3) What is the difference between "memory" and "storage" as defined in *Think OS*?

+Memory is volatile and lost when a computer is shut down while storage is non volatile and includes files on a hard disk drive or solid state drive that can be used for long term storage.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+A GiB is a gibibyte (binary unit, used to measure memory), which is 2^30 bytes, while a GB is a gigabyte (decimal unit, used to measure disk drives), which is 10^9 bytes.
+The percentage difference in their sizes is about 7.1%.

 5) How does the virtual memory system help isolate processes from each other?